IRAS-HKA/aip_wiki/docs/how_to_setup_laboratory_pc.md

-# How to setup the laboratory pc
+# How to setup the laboratory PC

 This sections provides a quick setup guide for your laboratory pc and specific reqirements for the AIP application.